 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is planned by a cancer doctor called a clinical oncologist.
-The person who gives you the radiotherapy is called a radiographer.
+The person who gives you radiotherapy is a radiographer.

-Developments in technology mean that radiation can be given more precisely.
+New advances in technology mean that radiation can be given more precisely.
 This is to avoid damaging normal tissues as much as possible.